nordic-dev-net/hydrophonitor/setup.md

 If this prints out version information about nmap (e.g. Nmap version 7.93 ( https://nmap.org)), it is installed.
 Otherwise, installation instructions can be found here: https://nmap.org/download.html

-After installing, run the following command (it will ask for password, write it and press Enter) to find all devices connected to the local network:
+After installing, run the following command (it will ask for your user password, write it and press Enter) to find all devices connected to the local network:

 ```
 sudo nmap -sn 192.168.1.0/24